 The Future Of Prefab Construction

 We know where prefab construction has been, but where is it going?
-The global modular construction market is expected to grow by 50% by 2028 to US$114.78 billion.
-Rising construction labor costs, skills shortages, and mounting environmental pressures are set to be key drivers of this growth.
+The Modular Building Institute estimates that prefabricated construction could represent 10% of Australia’s construction industry in the next 5 years.
+Rising construction labour costs, skills shortages and mounting environmental pressures are set to be key drivers of this growth.
 As an efficient solution to these challenges, it certainly looks like prefab is here to stay.
 As part of the prefab movement, we can’t wait to see what the coming years (and centuries) will bring for prefabricated construction.